Jay1425/InternGeniusDeploy/README.md

 👉 This leads to missed opportunities, low engagement, and inefficiency.

 ### **Objective**
-To develop a transparent, AI-powered internship matching platform that ensures students:
+To develop a transparent, accessible, and inclusive national internship portal that ensures students:
 - Discover most relevant internships aligned with their profile
 - Receive guidance through skill-based recommendations
 - Gain access in an inclusive and accessible way
+- Experience a government-standard digital platform with robust security and accessibility features

 ---